CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 9. Remove the template sections that you've completed from this file (indicated with **TEMPLATE TODO**) to only leave the instructions relevant to the next users.
+10. Go back to the root README for the rest of the instructions to set the template up.

 ## More details on the setup